impee

 Air Filter Housing

-4) Wiring Plug To Take Off
+4) Wiring Plug - Detach

 Press a small clip on the plug and pull of the Wiring Plug.